orbisgis/lczexplore/README.md

 This package relies on the `sf` and `s2` spatial libraries, which require external system tools to compile on macOS.
-Before installing `lczexplore`, please ensure you have the following dependencies installed : cmake, openssl abseil.
+Before installing `lczexplore`, please ensure you have the following dependencies installed : cmake, openssl, abseil.

 # Summary